Yandina Community Gardens

 You are here: Home / Archives for Warrigal Greens

-Warrigal Greens
+Warrigal Greens (Tetragonia tetragonioides)

-You can harvest your Warrigal Greens all year round by picking young leaves and growing tips.
+Harvest: You can harvest your Warrigal Greens all year round by picking young leaves and growing tips.
 Leaves will last in the fridge for up to 2 weeks.

-Plant your seeds in spring and summer, and in autumn in warmer frost-free areas.
+Propagation: Plant your seeds in spring and summer, and in autumn in warmer frost-free areas.
 Soil temperatures of 18-35 degrees Celsius are best.
 Soak seeds for 1-2 hours before sowing, and then plant in seed tray around two and a half times the diameter of the seed.

-Once they have established, plant them around 60cm apart in the ground, or in a medium to large pot.
+Growing tips: Once they have established, plant them around 60cm apart in the ground, or in a medium to large pot.
 Your leaves will be ready to harvest in around 8 to 10 weeks.
 Plants will self-sow and this is a great opportunity to pot up some seedlings and give them away to friends.
 You can also grow plants from cuttings.
 Warrigal greens are long-lived in temperate areas and enjoy full sun and well-drained soil.
 In arid areas, you will need to provide shade.
-They will survive sea-spray in coastal gardens and are rarely affected by disease or pest issues
+They will survive sea-spray in coastal gardens and are rarely affected by disease or pests.

 Loved by chooks and good for caged birds.
 Hated by snails and slugs.